oasis-open/openc2-jadn-software/Data/OSCAL/AbstractDataModel.md

 For example, a logical [IPv4 Subnet](https://www.rfc-editor.org/rfc/rfc4632.html#section-3.1)
 address includes a network number (prefix) and individual addresses within that network, modeled as a 32 bit IPv4 address and an integer prefix length.
-Applications use any in-memory state that is convenient to represent IPv4 subnet addresses consisting of the two components defined in RFC 4632:
+Applications use any in-memory state that is convenient to represent IPv4 subnet addresses for processing, with serialization based on the information type consisting of the two components defined in RFC 4632:
 ```
 IPv4-Net = Record
   1 addr        Binary {4..4}